Bernoulli property of subadditive equilibrium states: Proof of Theorem

-\begin{proof} We can find a generating sequence of Very Weak Bernoulli partitions, because we can choose $\xi$ above to have arbitrarily small diameter.
-From the above proposition and Corollary \ref{cor: VWB}, the system $(X,f,\mu)$ is Bernoulli, completing the proof of Theorem \ref{thm: abstract}. \end{proof}
+\begin{proof} We can find a generating sequence of Very Weak Bernoulli partitions, because we can choose a partition $\xi$ with an arbitrarily small diameter; see \cite[Lemma 4.1]{ornstein1998bernoulli}.
+Hence, from the above proposition the system $(X,f,\mu)$ is Bernoulli as required. \end{proof}